AAMI TIR57: Medical Device Risk Management

 2. Analyze Cybersecurity Risks

 Use a risk matrix or scoring system to assess the likelihood and impact of each identified threat.
 Focus on how a cybersecurity event could affect patient safety, device functionality, or regulatory compliance.
-This step should consider harm severity, exposure levels, exploitability, and existing controls.
+This step should consider the severity of harm, exposure levels, exploitability, and existing controls.

 3. Develop Cyber Risk Mitigation Strategies